Serious As A Hit And Run

 "To go to Colorado."

-He leaned against the truck, crossed his arms, looked her in the eyes and asked, "Are you shittin' me?"
+He leaned against the truck, crossed his arms, looked her eyes and asked, "Are you shittin' me?"

 Shelly leaned up next to him and softly said, "No, I hate that place."